 - If you are not comfortable performing this demo, you can use a video and discuss it with your students instead.

 - For the final two analysis questions, if students are stumped, you can show this video, where someone wets their hands and holds the methane bubbles as they are set on fire and emerges unscathed.
 A video would be particularly helpful if you have not previously discussed the concept of specific heat or that water has a very high specific heat capacity, since this is addressed in the video.

 For the Student

-- What do you thing will happen if we added fire/heat to methane gas?
-(Answer: The methane will react with oxygen to form a flame)
+- What do you think will happen if we added fire/heat to methane gas?

-- List three examples of a hydrocarbon other than methane.
-(Answer: Butane, propane, ethane, etc.)
+- List three examples of hydrocarbons other than methane.

-- What do you think will happen if you placed some of the methane bubble solution on your hands and touched a burning candle to it?
-(Answer: You should see a flame form on the top of your hand; your hand will not get burned if it is wet with water because of water’s high heat capacity)
+- What do you think would happen if you wet your hands and placed some of the methane bubble solution on your hands, then touched a burning candle to the bubbles?